Patek Philippe before 1950

 Completed in 1932, the Supercomplication is a unique piece for which Patek Philippe had mobilized their best specialists.
 The assembly of its 920 components in a case 74 mm in diameter and 36 mm thick is a technical feat that will remain unmatched until the era of computer-aided design.

 The Supercomplication was delivered to Graves on 19 January 1933 for CHF 60K, nearly five times the price of the ultimate Packard watch.
-It was sold for $ 11M including premium by Sotheby's on December 2, 1999.
-It is for sale by Sotheby's in Geneva on November 11, lot 345.
+It was sold by Sotheby's for $ 11M on December 2, 1999 and for CHF 23.2M on November 11, 2014, lot 345.
+Please watch the video shared by the auction house.

 1937 Reference 130 in Stainless Steel